-If you’re familiar with real estate technology standards, you might have heard or used RETS and RESO already.
+If you’re familiar with real estate technology standards, you might have heard of or used RETS and RESO already.

-Since the RETS concent appeared back in 1999, it went through many updates to improve.
+Since the RETS appeared back in 1999, it went through many updates to improve.
 Nevertheless, it wasn’t enough to keep up with modern technology.
-The time has come to replace with a better, more flexible, and unified MLS standard: the RESO Web API.
+The time has come to replace it with a better, more flexible, and unified MLS standard: the RESO Web API.

 Brokerages and MLSs can no longer get certified for RETS, but only for the better and improved version, the RESO Web API.